 - The maximum number of renewals for most items has been increased from 3 to 5.

-- Holds placed prior to March 17 will not expire and can be picked up when the library reopens.
+- Holds placed prior to March 17 will not expire.
+Beginning May 18, holds on physical materials can be picked up at a curbside pickup location.

 - Automatic card expirations will be delayed to allow as much online access as possible.